 - Plan the cut.
 First double-check the location of the leak.
 It’s important to pinpoint where the leak actually is so that you can decide what fittings you’ll use for the repair.
 If the leak is at a tee, you may be able to loosen the clamps and remove the barbed tee from the pipe so that only one pipe has to be cut.
 Since you may have only a little room to work with, you want to avoid shortening the pipe on more than one side of a fitting, if possible.
 Decide how best to cut the pipe to make the repair based on where it is located.
 Then use a pipe cutter to cut the pipe.

-- Install fittings - Put the clamps onto the pipe before inserting the barbed fittings into the pipe.
-Insert one end of the fitting into the pipe pushing it in as far as it will go.
-Use WD-40 or a little liquid soap to lubricate the barbs if you have trouble pushing the fitting in.
+- Install the fittings.
+Put the pipe clamps onto the pipe before inserting the each barbed fitting into the pipe.
+Insert one end of the fitting into the pipe, pushing it in as far as it will go.
+It can help to heat up the pipe by dipping it in a bowl of very hot tap water (not boiling water) or use a little liquid soap to lubricate the barbs if you have trouble pushing the fitting in.
 Then lift both ends of the pipe, line up the other end of the fitting to the opposite pipe and push the fitting into the pipe as you push the pipe down.

-- Tighten the clamps - Slide the hose clamps up so they are positioned over the barbs.
+- Tighten the clamps.
+Slide the hose clamps up so they are positioned over the barbs.
 Tighten each of the hose clamps with a screwdriver.
 Make sure the clamps are secure and don’t move around.